dkelly255/python-checkers/README.md

 # Python Hangman (Work in progress)

 This Readme documentation supports the application game "Hangman" created using Python, and played in the terminal

+The application will allow the user to play a game of the popular word-guessing game "Hangman", and will include a gallows that will build up with each incorrect guess, as well as a guess-limit which the player must not exceed in order to win the game.

 ![Intro Screen](readme/images/hangman/welcome-screen.png)